CodeScop/Oge-Mai-Field-Guide/shrineintro.md

-LAST UPDATED 14 MAY 2020
+LAST UPDATED 15 MAY 2020

 The SHRINE OF AGES!
 This is a weird and wonderful place where time shifts unpredictably.
 Which is a fancy way of saying that past events are alive here... *if* you know how to look.

+**Note: if you've already looked and you just want to know what's new, skip to the New section after this one.**

 It looks pretty empty at first glance.
 You'll need to take a beeline to Town to the **Shrine Bracelets: Stempos or Tickets** section to unlock the potential.
 Buy yourself a Bracelet for any event(s) that look interesting.
 You should have received a Shrine Ticket for every time you've leveled up in the game, and by now that should be enough to get you started here.
 (If you need to purchase Shrine Tickets with Stempos, well, I talk plenty about how to get Stempos in the Gansu recap.)